Surprise rise in retail sales adds to recovery hopes

 Adding to evidence that the underlying economy may be stronger than official statistics show, British car output jumped by more than 22 percent on the year in July, said the Society of Motor Manufacturers and Car Traders.

-Most economists expect the economy to grow in the third quarter, after an extra public holiday to mark Queen Elizabeth's 60 years on the throne lowered output in the second quarter.
+Most economists expect the economy to grow in the third quarter, after an extra public holiday to mark the Queen's 60 years on the throne lowered output in the second quarter.

 Retailers have also been hoping that visitors of the July 27-August 12 London Olympics and a morale boost from the success of the country's athletes will have lifted sales, though there has been no broad-based evidence of that yet.